 - (1) Check for proper blower operation.
 Is the blower turning during heat (or any other) mode?
 If not, a blower motor fault should also be present.
 Check the wiring to the motor then check the motor.
 It may need replacing. - (2) Check ductwork and filters.
 Determine the static pressure and make sure it is not above the published values for the furnace.
-Check the rate and outlet air temperature.
-Compare these values to the nameplate maximum values and adjust if necessary. - (3) Replace the limit control. - (4) Check wiring and connections.
+Check the rate and outlet air temperature for high and low heat using a jumper wire between R and W/W1 respectively.
+Compare them to the nameplate maximum values and adjust as necessary. - (3) Replace the limit control. - (4) Check wiring and connections.
 Replace and/or repair as necessary. - (5) See Fault Code 61 for description, causes, operation and solutions. - (6) Insure properly sized burner orifices are installed.
 Check the manifold pressure at high fire and compare to the nameplate values.
 Adjust as needed.